beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 contact bstevens@ucsb.edu for questions.

 Summary: In this work, we present a model of a simple-tree fungal mutualism in which partner quality changes over time.
-The model has two distinct environmental conditions and host that can employ carbon reward strategies with varying degrees of preference between higher and lower-quality fungus.
+The model has two distinct environmental conditions and a host that can employ carbon reward strategies with varying degrees of preference between higher and lower-quality fungus.
 We explore the dynamics of this system across environmental regimes and with different reward strategies in order to identify patterns in tree fitness and fungal community composition.

 All scripts in this repository were written and edited by BLFS based on earlier versions in R scripts and pseudocode laid out by all authors.